tokict/PBZparser/README.md

-## Due to the recent possesion of Github by the devil, this repo has been migrated abandoned and rehosted at https://gitlab.com/tokict/PBZparser
+## Due to the recent possesion of Github by the devil, this repo has been abandoned and rehosted at https://gitlab.com/tokict/PBZparser

 # PBZparser